njpatel/APL/doc/datatypes-string-operators.md

 ---
 # String operators

-Kusto offers a variety of query operators for searching string data types.
+APL offers a variety of query operators for searching string data types.
 The following article describes how string terms are indexed, lists the string query operators, and gives tips for optimizing performance.

 ## Understanding string terms

-Kusto indexes all columns, including columns of type `string`.
+APL indexes all columns, including columns of type `string`.
 Multiple indexes are built for such columns, depending on the actual data.
 These indexes aren't directly exposed, but are used in queries with the `string` operators that have `has` as part of their name, such as `has`, `!has`, `hasprefix`, `!hasprefix`.
 The semantics of these operators are dictated by the way the column is encoded.
 Instead of doing a "plain" substring match, these operators match *terms*.

 ### What is a term?

 By default, each `string` value is broken into maximal sequences of ASCII alphanumeric characters, and each of those sequences is made into a term.
-For example, in the following `string`, the terms are `Kusto`, `KustoExplorerQueryRun`, and the following substrings: `ad67d136`, `c1db`, `4f9f`, `88ef`, `d94f3b6b0b5a`.
+For example, in the following `string`, the terms are `APL`, `APLExplorerQueryRun`, and the following substrings: `ad67d136`, `c1db`, `4f9f`, `88ef`, `d94f3b6b0b5a`.

 ```
-Kusto: ad67d136-c1db-4f9f-88ef-d94f3b6b0b5a;KustoExplorerQueryRun
+APL: ad67d136-c1db-4f9f-88ef-d94f3b6b0b5a;APLExplorerQueryRun
 ```

-Kusto builds a term index consisting of all terms that are *three characters or more*, and this index is used by string operators such as `has`, `!has`, and so on.
+APL builds a term index consisting of all terms that are *three characters or more*, and this index is used by string operators such as `has`, `!has`, and so on.
 If the query looks for a term that is smaller than three characters, or uses a `contains` operator, then the query will revert to scanning the values in the column.
 Scanning is much slower than looking up the term in the term index.

 > [!NOTE]
 > In EngineV2, a term consists of four or more characters.